HP2C-DT: High-Precision High-Performance Computer-enabled Digital Twin: Experimental evaluation

 Stability analysis helps adjust the operation point of a power grid to specific operational objectives, such as reducing power generation or maximizing renewable energy consumption, without risking system stability.
 To enable stability analysis for real-time decision-making, we can leverage machine learning (ML) models, which can be trained to serve as surrogate models.
 In power systems, ML-based surrogates can replace stability assessment tools and allow stability evaluations to be carried out online on edge and cloud nodes~\cite{fajemisin2024optimization}.

 However, training such ML models requires data.
-Although the DT continuously collects measurements from the operation of the actual system, such data may be insufficient to train accurate ML-based surrogate models, which requires the creation of a synthetic dataset \cite{thams2019efficient}.
+Although the digital twin continuously collects measurements from the operation of the actual system, such data may be insufficient to train accurate ML-based surrogate models, which requires the creation of a synthetic dataset \cite{thams2019efficient}.
 We can generate the synthetic dataset offline by exploring the operational space and applying conventional tools for power system stability assessment at each point.
 The HP2C-DT framework is well suited for this, as data exploration and generation are highly parallelizable and the framework integrates HPC throughout the digital twin’s architecture.
 Due to this, we propose a data generator tool to evaluate computation scalability on our prototype.

-The tool starts by sampling the entire operational space and progressively focuses on regions of higher interest---those intersecting the stability margin of the system---using an entropy-based criterion~\cite{rossi2022data}.
+As shown in Algorithm~\ref{alg:entropy_exploration}, the exploration proceeds by sampling the entire operational space and progressively focuses on regions of higher interest---those intersecting the stability margin of the system---using an entropy-based criterion~\cite{rossi2022data}.
 After this, the tool recursively divides the variable space into subregions by segmenting the dimensions with a higher impact on system stability.
-The execution parameters include the depth of exploration and the branching factor.
+Execution parameters include search space range, number of samples per subregion, and depth of exploration.
 The variable space consists of the power injected by each generator, the power demanded by each load, and several converter control parameters.
-The tool is implemented in Python using the GridCal library~\cite{santiago_penate_vera_2025_14615064}, which specializes in power flow calculations.
+The tool is implemented in Python using the VeraGrid library (previously known as GridCal~\cite{santiago_penate_vera_2025_14615064}), for feasible operating point power flow calculation, and the Python version of STAMP~\cite{arevalo2025matlab}, for an EMT-focused small-signal stability analysis.